- CNA License

 - Measuring a patient's radial pulse.

-The full list of tasks, along with specific checkpoints for each, is listed here.
+Check out the full list of tasks, along with specific checkpoints for each.

 You will have a total of three opportunities to pass each portion of the CNA exam.
 If you are unable to pass both portions of the exam within two years of completing your CNA program, you will need to take the CNA program again and re-start the application process once it is completed.